janjakubnanista/antennae/README.md

-# whiskers
+# antennae
 A wrapper around mustache.js template engine that allows you to render your templates easily.

 ## Motivation

 This module serves as a registry for your Mustache templates.
 It is capable of automatically going through DOM in the browser and creating a dictionary of templates.
-You can then easily render these by calling `whiskers.render(templateName, optionalTemplateData)`.
+You can then easily render these by calling `antennae.render(templateName, optionalTemplateData)`.

 ## Installation

-whiskers is available as an NPM module.
+antennae is available as an NPM module.
 To install it please run

-    $ npm install --save whiskers
+    $ npm install --save antennae

 from your project root folder.